Geontech/opencpi-manifest/README.md

 ```
 bitbake opencpi-runtime-image
 ```
-Note: The default `MACHINE` is set to `zcu111-zynqmp` in build/conf/layers.conf.
-To build for the ZCU102, set `MACHINE` to `zcu102-zynqmp` in that file and rerun the above `bitbake` command.
+Note: The default `MACHINE` is set to `zcu102-zynqmp` in build/conf/layers.conf,

 When the process completes, you will have a file such as: `tmp/deploy/images/MACHINE/IMAGE.wic`.